rust-lang/rfcs/text/0000-safer-transmute.md

   - `Dst: TransmuteFrom<Src>` follows the usual SemVer rules,
   - `Dst: TransmuteFrom<Src, NeglectStability>` *does not*.

-#### Mitigating a Possible Safety Hazard
-The [simplified formulation of constructability](#simplifying-constructability) provides an initially-simpler implementation path at the cost of a soundness hole.
-There are three possible mitigations:
-  - *Pretend it does not exist.* Intentional soundness holes would not bode well for this RFC's acceptance.
-  - *Only provide unsafe transmutation; not safe transmutation.* This option fails to remove any `unsafe` blocks from end-users' code.
-  - *Allow safe transmutations only when the type authors have promised they will not create a situation that would compromise safety.* **We recommend this option.**

-This promise is inherently one of stability—the type author is vowing that they will not change the implementation of their type in a way that violates the no-pub-in-priv safety invariant of safe transmutation.

 ### Why this *particular* stability system?
 The proposed stability system is both simple, flexible, and extensible.
 Whereas ensuring the soundness and safety of `TransmuteFrom<Src, NeglectStability>` requires non-trivial compiler support, stability does not—it is realized as merely two normal traits and an `impl`.

 This formulation is flexible: by writing custom `Archetype`s, the [stability declaration traits][stability] make possible granular and incomplete promises of layout stability (e.g., guaranteeing the size and validity qualities of a type, but *not* its alignment.
 Members of the safe-transmute working group have [expressed](https://rust-lang.zulipchat.com/#narrow/stream/216762-project-safe-transmute/topic/Transmutability.20Intrinsic/near/202712834) an interest in granular stability declarations.

 Finally, this formulation is extensible.
-The range of advance use-cases permitted by these traits is constrained only by the set of possible `Archetype`s, which, in turn, is constrained by the completeness of `TransmuteFrom`.
+The range of advance use-cases permitted by these traits is constrained only by the set of possible `Archetype`s, which, in turn, is constrained by the expressiveness of `TransmuteFrom`.
 As the implementation of `TransmuteFrom` becomes more complete, so too will the range of advance use-cases accommodated by these traits.

 ### Couldn't `#[repr(C)]` denote stability?